 About our Advocacy and Policy Work

-- Educate and educate policymakers about the work, value and impact of foundations
+- Educate policymakers about the work, value and impact of foundations

 - Advise policymakers about potential legislation or regulation that could harm the sector and decrease much needed philanthropic dollars

 - Gain policymakers’ support for legislation that could support the growth and effectiveness of philanthropy; and